-GMB undertook a job evaluation exercise in 2015 and conducted subsequent equal pay audits in 2016 and 2017.
-We will conduct our next Equal Pay Audit later this year to ensure the principle of equal pay for equal work continues to be upheld throughout our organisation.
+GMB undertook a job evaluation exercise in 2015 and conducted subsequent equal pay audits in 2016, 2017 and 2019.
+We will conduct our next Equal Pay Audit in 2022 to ensure the principle of equal pay for equal work continues to be upheld throughout our organisation.